Skip to main content

 Philosophy Major

-At Sonoma State University, philosophy majors and minors engage with cutting-edge theories about ethics and values.
+At Sonoma State University, philosophy majors and minors engage with cutting-edge theories about ethics, justice, and values.
 Students learn how to analyze and solve vital problems about morality, law, political and social conflicts, science and technology, the environment, and social justice.
 Majoring in philosophy will help students develop high-level skills in: critical thinking, writing and speaking; moral reasoning and awareness; values clarification; self-reflection and personal growth; and civic engagement.
 Philosophy majors are in high demand in the public and private sectors.
 Philosophy provides superior training for a wide range of careers.
 Philosophy majors have the highest level of midcareer earnings outside the STEM fields.

 Check our Philosophy Brochure for more information about our program.